push-based/cpu-prof/packages/cpu-prof/README.md

+# @push-based/cpu-prof

+---
-# CPU Profiling and Profile Composition
+Node.js CPU Profiling and Profile Composition
+---

 The `@push-based/cpu-prof` package provides tools and utilities for collecting, and merging Node.js CPU profiles and and visualize them as Chrome trace files.
 Measure, drag & drop into Chrome, voilà.

 ## Features

+- **CPU Profiling Support**:
+  - Smart defaults to reduce friction
+  - Intuitive error messages as well as actionable feedback on how to fix the issue
+  - No extra magic, use plain Node CPU profiling over `--cpu-prof` under the hood
+  - All profiles can be dragged and dropped into Chrome DevTools
+- **CPU Profile Analysis**:
+  - Merge multiple CPU profile files into a single trace for easier analysis.
-- **CPU Profile Collection**: Collect CPU profiles from Node.js processes.
+  - Visualize CPU profiles as Chrome trace files.
-- **Profile Merging**: Merge multiple CPU profile files into a single trace for easier analysis.
+  - Merge multiple CPU profile files into a single trace for easier analysis.
-- **Helpful & Actionalble Errors**: Command-line interface for all major operations.
+- **TypeScript API**:
-- **TypeScript API**: Programmatic access to all core features.
+  - Programmatic access to all core features.
+  - Use it in your own tools and workflows.

 ---